omarchoa/dec23_mlops_accidents/README.md

 #### 9. Add the Docker Hub repository's name to your execution environment

-In the `src/docker` directory, open the `.env` file and replace the double-quoted string with the name of the Docker Hub repository that you created in [Step 4](#4-create-a-docker-hub-repository-to-host-your-version-of-the-app).
+In the `src/docker` subdirectory, open the `.env` file and replace the double-quoted string with the name of the Docker Hub repository that you created in [Step 4](#4-create-a-docker-hub-repository-to-host-your-version-of-the-app).

 _Example:_